skylabrooks/FinishOutNow/docs/01_Getting_Started/02_BUSINESS_CASE.md

 - Word-of-mouth (inconsistent)
 - Paid lead services ($$$)

-**FinishOutNow gets you in on Day 2-3 of project planning**, when the GC or tenant is still evaluating options.
+**Early Books gets you in on Day 2-3 of project planning**, when the GC or tenant is still evaluating options.

 **Result:** 3-5x higher conversion rate vs. traditional cold calling